 "There is no way Rwandan government might not be involved considering the threats professor has been receiving," one of those who worked with Professor Mwaikusa was quoted saying.

-The family and mourners gather to pay the last respect to
+The family and mourners gather to pay the last respect to the body of Professor Jwani Mwaikusa killed by The hitmen sent by the Rwandan government of RPF |

 The ICTR registrar said in a statement read for him by a lawyer, Mr Bahame Nyanduga, that death had robbed the country of a great intellectual.
 “We at the ICTR have learnt of the assassination of Prof Mwaikusa with great sorrow.”